-If the primary output is labeled
+If the primary output alone is labeled

-If the output routing channels are assigned labels, the K2 Media Client evaluates the labels to see if they match with the track labels in the clip.
-The primary labels are evaluated first.
-They are evaluated in numerical order, that is, from the first to last.
-After the primary labels have been evaluated, the secondary labels are evaluated in the same order, from first to last.
-After the secondary labels have been evaluated, the K2 Media Client evaluates whether Play Silence box has been checked.
+If the output routing channels are assigned primary labels, the K2 Media Client evaluates the labels to see if they match with the track labels in the clip as follows:

+- If there are no secondary labels assigned, then the primary labels only are evaluated. - Labels are evaluated in numerical order, that is, from the first to last. - After labels are evaluated in numerical order, the Play Silence check box is evaluated to determine if it is checked or un-checked.

 The following illustration shows an example of how the K2 Media Client maps non-unique labeled audio tracks to non-unique labeled output channels.
-In this example, the first four output channels have primary output labels that do not match with any of the track labels.
-They are bypassed for the moment.
-(They will be reevaluated on the basis of their secondary output labels.
-See "If both primary and secondary outputs are labeled" on page 232.)
-The K2 Media Client evaluates all of the primary output labels before it examines the secondary output labels.
+In this example, the first four output channels have primary output labels that do not match with any of the track labels, so they are bypassed.

-Because the K2 Media Client maps the first track label to the first matching primary output label, the first ENG track is routed to the first audio output labeled ENG (in this example, output channel 5), the second ENG track is routed to the next audio output labeled ENG (output channel 6), and so on.
+Because the K2 Media Client maps the first track label to the first matching output label, the first ENG track is routed to the first audio output labeled ENG (in this example, output channel 5), the second ENG track is routed to the next audio output labeled ENG (output channel 6), and so on.